-- A. Special Warranty: Standard form in which manufacturer agrees to repair or replace siding and soffit that fail(s) in materials or workmanship within specified warranty period. - 1.
+- A. Special Warranty for Carpet: Manufacturer agrees to repair or replace components of carpet installation that fail in materials or workmanship within specified warranty period. - 1.
+Warranty does not include deterioration or failure of carpet due to unusual traffic, failure of substrate, vandalism, or abuse. - 2.
 Failures include, but are not limited to, the following: - a.
-Structural failures including cracking, deforming, and fading. - b.
-Deterioration of metals, metal finishes, and other materials beyond normal weathering. - 2.
-Fading is defined as loss of color, after cleaning with product recommended by manufacturer, of more than 4 Hunter color-difference units as measured according to ASTM D 2244. - 3.
-Warranty Period: Lifetime from date of Substantial Completion.
+More than 10 percent loss of face fiber, edge raveling, snags, and runs. - b.
+Loss of tuft bind strength. - c.
+Excess static discharge. - d.
+Delamination. - 3.
+Warranty Period: 10 years from date of Substantial Completion.

-2.1 VINYL SIDING
+2.1 TUFTED SHEET CARPET